 You can start with a Hollywood hills hike or Griffith Park´s hikes: Bronson Canyon Trail and Ferndell Trail.
 But that´s just to name a few – avid hikers will find many options for all choices and preferences.

 The most popular area for a bike ride is Santa Monica Bike Path, which connects Santa Monica with Venice Beach.

 If you’re not into hiking or outdoors, you can really focus on the cultural side of this trip and visit some of the most interesting museums in LA: Getty Center, Griffith Observatory, The Broad, LACMA, La Brea Tarpits Museum, Peterson Automotive Museum, and more.

 If you’re into fancy restaurants, fine dining, world cuisines, and gastronomic inventions – LA also has a lot to offer here.
 Even if you’re vegan or vegetarian – you’ll be spoilt for choices.

 Make sure to check the Grand Central Market (open-air market operating since 1917) and grab an iconic burger at In´n-out.
 By the way, you might have heard about the ongoing debate regarding two famous American burgers: Shake Shack vs In-n-Out.
 You really can’t leave the West Coast without making your stand here.

 5. Universal Studios Hollywood

 If you’re a Harry Potter fan and want to add some additional heart racing into your weekend in Los Angeles – Universal Studios Hollywood is a great place to go.
-Unfortunately, I visited before the The Wizarding World of Harry Potter was opened.
+Unfortunately, I visited before The Wizarding World of Harry Potter was opened.
 Although from my Orlando trip, I could say that so far, it´s been one of the coolest theme-park experiences in my life.
 Plus, now I have kids – I feel we won’t escape The Universal on our next visit anyway.